Emma Uprichard (Reader)

 I joined Warwick and CIM in August 2012 having previously held posts at Goldsmiths, University of London (2011-2012), University of York (2007-2010), and Durham University (2004-2006).

 I am a Fellow of the Alan Turing Institute working on developing data science methods for government policy and evaluation.
 I am also a member of The National Statistician's Data Ethics Advisory Committee (NSDEC).
-I am co-editor of the International Journal of Social Research Methodology and board member of the journal Complexity, Governance and Networks.
+I was co-editor of the International Journal of Social Research Methodology 2017-19 and a board member to the journal.
+I am also on the editorial board journal Complexity, Governance and Networks.
 Until March 2022, I am also a co-investigator on CECAN - the 'Centre for the Evaluation of Complexity Across the Nexus’ (led by Prof. Nigel Gilbert), a £3m national research centre funded and supported by the ESRC, Defra, BEIS, NERC, EA, and FSA which is tasked with, among other things, developing a range of cutting-edge methods for complex evaluation.

 Previously, I led the University of Warwick's Nuffield/ESRC/HEFCE Q-Step bid (£1.3mil) and subsequently set up what is now the Warwick Q-Step Centre, part of a trail-blazing initiative designed to promote a step-change in quantitative social science training in the UK.